 VERSION 2: On Wednesday morning Ann and Bob read the early edition of the newspaper and discuss the fact that it says that A Day at the Races is showing that night at the Roxy.
 Later, after Bob has left, Ann gets the late edition, which prints a correction, which is that it is Monkey Business that is actually showing that night.
 Later, Ann sees Bob and asks, Have you ever seen the movie showing at the Roxy tonight?
+K(A,P1)

-K(A,K(B,t is R))
+K(A,P1) K(A,K(B,P2))